 No Shame in That

-In this version we see ourselves in Christ as honorable finishers, having the stamina and courage to keep going through anything
+In this version we how God restores honor to humanity, and we see ourselves in Christ as honorable finishers, having the stamina and courage to keep going through anything

 Adjust as needed for your situation